KalindiFonda/Advent-of-Code/2023/d10/README.md

 ##### The joys of community and codes of behaviour

 This year I am sharing my AoC hype with the Le Wagon [^bignote] community, and this really makes a difference.
-I had an AoC partner in 2020, but to have a whole AoC family <3, wow, to be able to share excitment, desperation, solutions and jokes it's what makes life meaningful.[^2]
+I had an AoC partner in 2020, but to have a whole AoC family <3, wow, to be able to share excitment, desperation, solutions and jokes it's what makes life meaningful.[^bignote]

 One question that kept popping up in the various chats ovet the last days was what is cheating (there are prizes and street cred on the line, I hear!).
 And my answer so far has been:
 1. give it a solid nudge